duld/learningGolang/notes.md

 ### Bcrypt
 bcrypt is an industry standard hashing algorithm for protecting sensitive data.
 Go has a library that implements a version of bcrypt.

+## Concurrency
+Concurrency is a way to build things.
+It is the composition of independantly executing processes.
+Concurrency is about __dealing__ with a lot of things at once and Parallelism is about __doing__ a lot of things at once.
+These two things are similar but not the same.

+Concurrency is about structuring things so that maybe they can be done in parallel, but parallelism is not the goal.
+Having a good structure is the goal.

+### Wait Groups
+sync.WaitGroup
+WaitGroup.Add()
+WaitGroup.Done()

+### Race Condition

+### Mutex

+### Atomic